 - Zero-work; anti-work; anarcho-labour

-- Cyber-proletariat, online labour, digital currency, labour surveillance technologies, labour standards in tech industries
+- Cyber-proletariat, online labour, labour surveillance technologies, labour standards in tech industries

-- Investigations into business lobby, corporate practices, deregulation, corporatization of non-profits
+- Investigations into the business lobby, corporate practices, deregulation, and corporatization of non-profits

 - Tax reform; debt forgiveness